Psyduck

 To run all services simultaneously:

-bun run dev:all
+pnpm run dev:all

 This starts both the main server and the tracking library development server.